 - Be specific: Use data to back up your claims.
 How many people were on the team that you managed?
 How were your successes measured?
 Quantify as much as you can.

 - Emphasize leadership: Amazon values emergent leadership.
 As much as you can, highlight roles and positions where you took the lead and managed others, if applicable.

 - Keep it to one page: Be concise.
 Recruiters often don’t have the time to study a resume in-depth, especially if it spans multiple pages.

 The tips above include abbreviated information from our tech resume guides.
 For more detailed steps as well as examples to follow, take a look at one of our articles below:

-- How to write a product manager resume (including an example from a successful Google candidate)
+- How to write a product manager resume (including examples from a successful Google candidates)

-- How to write a TPM/PgM resume (including an example from a successful Google candidate)
+- How to write a TPM/PgM resume (including examples from a successful Google candidates)

-- How to write an engineering manager resume (including an example from a successful Twitter candidate)
+- How to write an engineering manager resume (including an example from a successful Amazon candidate)